 The dried out species whose ghost like images created art in the sand.

 These small and brilliant notes of beauty would have been lost on me, twenty, ten and even five years ago, unless they were pointed out by the child of whose small hand I would have been holding, keeping he/she distracted from joining the bobbing heads already in the water and to whom I was mentally counting continuously.
-Sunscreen, towels, wet clothes and “who has Christopher” were the order of the day so that one of the non swimmers did not end up floating in a tidal pool…it has happened…thankfully only momentarily, or swimmers but not strong ones, had to be rescued from walking to No Name island which happens to look a lot closer than it is.
-This stage of life that I am in now, causes me to be nostalgic for the past but also allows me to walk ALONE on this beach and see it from a different perspective, to truly take in it’s small treasures and see them…and life from a different viewpoint.
+Sunscreen, towels, wet clothes and “who has Christopher” were the order of the day so that one of the non swimmers did not end up floating in a tidal pool…it has happened… thankfully only momentarily, or swimmers but not strong ones, had to be rescued from walking to No Name island which happens to look a lot closer than it is.
+This stage of life that I am in now, causes me to be nostalgic for the past but also allows me to walk ALONE on this beach and see it from a different perspective, to truly take in it’s small treasures and see them… and life from a different viewpoint.
 Alone time is something that you also acquire as your children grow up.
 Alone time that we once begged and prayed for, that can now leave us too much time with our own thoughts.
 What is it all about? this thing called life?
-How timely is that phrase, given the passing of it’s creator?
-For we are often caught still trying to figure it all out and have spent so much time dwelling on it that we have not truly lived it.
+We are often caught trying to figure it all out and have spent so much time dwelling on it that we have not truly lived it.

 As I journeyed towards home and two houses full of our own kind of crazy lovable family members, my walk was halted yet again, as my eye was caught by a lone sand dollar in the sand.
 As I took out my phone one last time, I held my breath as I was about to snap this last photo of beauty.
 This phone was giving me way more than it had given in the last month on this walk, for it is old and needs to be replaced and keeps greeting me with a “no more room” message as I go to take a photo.
 I was sure, as I zoomed in on each and every photo that I took on this walk, that I would be greeted by that message and would have to walk home without a record of the beauty I was noticing around me.
 I pointed, clicked…